Probing spectral and timing properties of the X-ray pulsar RX J0440.9+4431 in the giant outburst of 2022-2023: RESULTS

 \subsection{Evolution of spectral parameters}

 We look for the evolution of different spectral parameters for \src{} during the outburst using \nicer{} observations.
 The photon index shows a negative correlation with X-ray flux and the cutoff energy remains nearly constant below a critical flux level.
-The critical flux in \nicer{} 1--10 keV band lies between (8--9) $\times$ 10$^{-9}$ erg cm$^{-2}$ s$^{-1}$ which corresponds to a critical luminosity of 0.65 $\times$ 10$^{37}$ erg s$^{-1}$ assuming a source distance of 2.44 kpc and the corresponding bolometric luminosity in 1-79 keV is $\sim$2.7 $\times$ 10$^{37}$ erg s$^{-1}$.
+The critical flux in \nicer{} 1--10 keV band lies between (8--9) $\times$ 10$^{-9}$ erg cm$^{-2}$ s$^{-1}$ which corresponds to a critical luminosity of 0.65 $\times$ 10$^{37}$ erg s$^{-1}$ assuming a source distance of 2.44 kpc and the corresponding bolometric luminosity in 1--79 keV is $\sim$2.7 $\times$ 10$^{37}$ erg s$^{-1}$.
 Figure \ref{fig:spectral_par} shows the variation of different spectral parameters with X-ray flux during the outburst.
-The black dotted vertical line represents the critical flux.
-The photon index remains close to --0.9 in the flux range of (8--9) $\times$ 10$^{-9}$ erg cm$^{-2}$ s$^{-1}$, which can be identified as the critical limit of the source and near this range the spectral shape changes.
-Above the critical flux value, the correlation between photon index and flux turns positive, and the cut-off energy also shows a similar trend.
+The shaded region represents the transition flux level, above which the photon index and cut-off energy show a change in correlation.
+The photon index remains close to --0.9 in the flux range of (8--9) $\times$ 10$^{-9}$ erg cm$^{-2}$ s$^{-1}$ (Fig. \ref{fig:spectral_par} (a)), which can be identified as the critical limit of the source and near this range the spectral shape changes.
+Above the critical flux value, the correlation between photon index and flux turns positive, and the cut-off energy also shows a similar trend (Fig. \ref{fig:spectral_par} (b)).
 This change in correlation between the photon index and flux above the critical flux value suggests the source state transition from the subcritical to supercritical accretion regime.

-At higher luminosity close to the peak, the fitted hydrogen column density is close to 0.1 $\times$ 10$^{22}$ cm$^{-2}$, which we kept frozen during the spectral fitting.
+At higher luminosities close to the peak, the hydrogen column density lies close to 0.1 $\times$ 10$^{22}$ cm$^{-2}$, which we kept frozen during the spectral fitting.
 The blackbody temperature shows a positive correlation with X-ray flux during the outburst.
-The blackbody temperature is varied in a very narrow region of 0.3--0.6 keV and the corresponding blackbody normalization is varied in the range of 500--1500 during the outburst.
+The blackbody temperature is varied in a very narrow region of 0.3--0.6 keV (Fig. \ref{fig:spectral_par} (c)), and the corresponding blackbody normalization is varied in the range of 500--1500 during the outburst.
 For analyzing the potential source and location of thermal emission, we have estimated the corresponding emission radius using blackbody normalization.
-The measured radius appears to be the highest value of $\sim$10 km assuming a source distance of 2.44 kpc, which is about the size of a neutron star.
+The measured radius appears to be the maximum value of $\sim$10 km assuming a source distance of 2.44 kpc, which is about the size of a neutron star.
 It indicates that the thermal component could have its origins in the accretion column or the surface of the neutron star.